tavisca-akhatri/hello/README.txt

-This is the hello world example from git tutorial
+This is the hello world example from git tutorial.
+(changed in original)